antooni/blockchain-homework-assignment/README.md

 In this task, you will implement a simplified version of the Token Terminal ELT process.
 This assignment assumes some knowledge of blockchain, but no in-depth knowledge of the scraped data is required.

+**Note on AI Usage**: We assume and encourage you to use AI coding assistants (GitHub Copilot, ChatGPT, Claude, etc.) to help you complete this assignment.
+This reflects modern development practices.
+We're interested in your ability to architect solutions, make technical decisions, and understand the systems you build—not just your ability to write code from scratch.

 We expect you to complete this task in your own time.
 All required software can be used free of charge.

 Please keep the code readable and add comments where relevant.
 If you encounter any issues, feel free to be creative or contact us for help.
 If you make any assumptions, please note them in the comments.

 We don't expect you to spend more than 2-3 hours of active time on this task.
-Please note that syncing the node may take a while, depending on your internet speed.
-Start the node well before you begin working on the task to avoid waiting for the node to boot up.
-With my mac, it took about 30 minutes to sync the node.

 You can keep the solutions as simple as possible, and it's okay if you don't have time to complete the entire task.
 We understand it can be intense.